apache/nuttx-apps/README.txt

    4) Add any link to apps/

-      a) Add symbolic links apps/ to as many other directories as you want.
+      a) Add symbolic links apps/ to as many other directories as you want,
+      b) Add the symbolic link to the list of candidate paths in the top level apps/Makefile, and
-      b) Then just add the (relative) paths to the links in your appconfig file (that becomes the apps/.config file).
+      b) Add the (relative) paths to the CONFIGURED_APPS list in the Make.defs file in your new directory.

       That is basically the same as my option #3 but doesn't use the magic 'external' link.
-The toplevel apps/Makefile will always to build whatever in finds in the apps/.config file (plus the external link if present).